looker-open-source/sdk-codegen/docs/byosdk.md

   `verify_ssl` to `false`) for a specific request.
   - `agentTag` is a string that identifies the SDK language and SDK version.
 Pass the tag with the `x-looker-appid` header.

-The value for AgentTag is assigned in Typescript with the following:
+The value for AgentTag is assigned in TypeScript with the following:

 ```ts
 export const agentPrefix = 'TS-SDK'